pridiltal/ctv-AnomalyDetection/README.md

   - Package [Morpho](https://cran.r-project.org/package=Morpho) provides a
     collection of tools for Geometric Morphometrics and mesh processing.
-    Apart from the core functions it provides a graphical interface to find outliers and/or to switch mislabeld landmarks.
+    Apart from the core functions it provides a graphical interface to find outliers and/or to switch mislabeled landmarks.

 **Pre-processing methods for anomaly detection**